Presentation: Pregnancy in which the mother is diagnosed with, or is a known carrier of, a haemoglobinopathy disease

 When to consider genomic testing

-- If a pregnant woman is found to be have or be a carrier of sickle cell disease or thalassaemia, or has had an inconclusive screening result, the biological father should be offered screening.
+- If a pregnant woman is found to have, or be a carrier of, sickle cell disease or thalassaemia, or has had an inconclusive screening result, the biological father should be offered screening.

 - Testing may be a haematological screen (with a blood film) or a genomic test.

-- Often, assessing for sickle cell carrier status does not require genomic testing because it is possible to diagnose using routine haematological investigations.
+- Often, assessing for sickle cell carrier status does not require genomic testing because it is possible to diagnose via haematological investigations.

 - If both parents are carriers of genetic variants that cause a significant haemoglobinopathy, prenatal testing should be considered.